prymitive/bootstrap-breadcrumbs/docs/index.rst

         {% render_breadcrumbs "django_bootstrap_breadcrumbs/bootstrap3.html" %}
     {% endblock %}

-With 0.6.0 new template tag was added for clearing breadcrumbs list:
+With 0.6.0 a new template tag was added for clearing breadcrumbs list:

     {% clear_breadcrumbs %}